SOUND Life Recovery

 Note for LMHC associates: Participation in this group will not count toward required 100 supervision hours if more than 2 associates are present (WAC 246-809-210 / 230).
 Please see individual supervision.

-We offer personalized and focused support for clinicians and others around the world who work with substance use and/or serious mental illness.
+We offer personalized and focused support for clinicians and others who work with substance use and/or serious mental illness.
 Whether you’re navigating a complex clinical dynamic, integrating course concepts into your practice, or seeking guidance on treatment planning, these sessions are designed to meet you where you’re at.

 Who can book: Open to all, worldwide